CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 ## 8
 **TESS finds an exoplanet.
 What can one directly determine from this measurement?**
-TESS is a transiting exoplanet survey (see [[#13]]) so one can determine the period simply enough, but also the radius in the following way, since TESS also measures spectral type and therefore also an estimate of the size and mass of the host star.
+[[Observatories#TESS|TESS]] is a transiting exoplanet survey (see [[#13]]) so one can determine the period simply enough, but also the radius in the following way, since TESS also measures spectral type and therefore also an estimate of the size and mass of the host star.
 - Without an atmosphere: $\delta =\frac{\text{area of planet}}{\text{area of star}} = R_p^2 / R_*^2$ if we assume the emission is the same over the disk of the star.
 - With an atmospere of constant [[Optical depth#Optical depth|optical depth]] $\tau_\nu$ and atmospheric scale height $H$:  $$\delta = \frac{R_p^2 + 2R_p H(1 - e^{-\tau_\nu})}{R_*^2}$$though I dont understand why its $\tau_\nu$ here and not $\tau$ unless the $\delta$ is defined for some thin frequency band.